silviu-oprea/silviu-oprea.github.io/content/Machine Learning/1 Linear Regression.md

+> [!WARNING] Under construction
+> The wording might be rather colloquial.

 # Introduction
 We are going to start off talking about building functions $f$ that input $\underline x$ and output $\underline y$.